Alberto Fujimori

 In 2000, following his third term election, Fujimori faced mounting allegations of widespread corruption and crimes against humanity within his government.
 Subsequently, Fujimori fled to Japan, where he submitted his presidential resignation via fax.
 Peru's congress refused to accept his resignation, instead voting to remove him from office on the grounds that he was "permanently morally disabled".
 While he was in Japan, Peru issued multiple criminal charges against him, stemming from the corruption and human rights abuses that occurred during his government.
-Peru requested Fujimori's extradition from Japan, which was refused by the Japanese government due to Fujimori being a Japanese citizen, and Japanese laws stipulating against extraditing its citizens.
+Peru requested Fujimori's extradition from Japan, which was refused by the Japanese government as they recognised him as a Japanese citizen, and Japanese laws stipulating against extraditing its citizens.
 In 2005, while Fujimori was visiting Santiago, Chile, he was arrested by the Carabineros de Chile at the request of Peru, and extradited to Lima to face charges in 2007.
 Fujimori was sentenced to 25 years in prison, but was pardoned by president Pedro Pablo Kuczynski in 2017, and was officially released in December 2023 following several years of legal proceedings regarding the legality of his pardon.
-He died nine months after his release in September 2024.
+He died in September 2024, nine months after his release.
+In 2026, his daughter Keiko became the country's first female elected president.